AnantharamanLab/V-Score-Search/README.md

 # V-Score-Search

-V-Score-Search is an online-search website for the public to search V-scores and VL-scores associated with every protein cluster or family in five widely used public databases including PHROG, VOG, KEGG, Pfam, and eggNOG.
-V-scores and VL-scores are quantitative metrics to serve as a virus-like signature for differentiating between viral and non-viral protein families and genomes (Fig. 1).
-We demonstrate specific use cases of V-scores and VL-scores in virus identification, prophage discovery, annotation of host-derived and metabolic proteins on viral genomes, and virus genome binning.
-V-scores and VL-scores can serve as a metric to define the likelihood of protein families being detected in viruses and enable diverse applications associated with viral genomics, ecology, and evolution.
+V-Score-Search is an online-search website for the public to search V-scores and V<sub>L</sub>-scores associated with every protein cluster or family in five widely used public databases including PHROG, VOG, KEGG, Pfam, and eggNOG.
+V-scores and V<sub>L</sub>-scores are quantitative metrics to serve as a virus-like signature for differentiating between viral and non-viral protein families and genomes (Fig. 1).
+We demonstrate specific use cases of V-scores and V<sub>L</sub>-scores in virus identification, prophage discovery, annotation of host-derived and metabolic proteins on viral genomes, and virus genome binning.
+V-scores and V<sub>L</sub>-scores can serve as a metric to define the likelihood of protein families being detected in viruses and enable diverse applications associated with viral genomics, ecology, and evolution.
-For more detail on V-scores and VL-scores and how they work, please see our paper (https://www.biorxiv.org/content/10.1101/2024.10.24.619987v1).
+For more detail on V-scores and V<sub>L</sub>-scores and how they work, please see our paper (https://www.biorxiv.org/content/10.1101/2024.10.24.619987v1).

 <p align="center"> <img src="Software/figure1.png" height="300" /> </p>

 ### Fig. 1| Concepts of V-score and V<sub>L</sub>-score.
-Workflow of V-score and VL-score generation.
+Workflow of V-score and V<sub>L</sub>-score generation.
 Nine representatives of viral taxa are shown here for the diverse viruses used in the study.
-A scale for VL-scores and VL-scores is displayed by two-sided arrows going from 0 to 10 and <0 to X, respectively, suggesting low scores indicate non-viral and high-scores indicate viral.
+A scale for V-scores and V<sub>L</sub>-scores is displayed by two-sided arrows going from 0 to 10 and <0 to X, respectively, suggesting low scores indicate non-viral and high-scores indicate viral.

 ## Getting Started Part 1: Determine the probability that a protein sequence is viral.